RobotsBuildingEducation/Educate/README.md

 # 6. Things RO.B.E Is Working On

-1. The E.L.E.C.T Platform - Educate, Learn, Empower, Communicate, Testify
+1. Building Learn in E.L.E.C.T
 2. Learning more about crypto/DID protocols with atp or the at_protocol: https://twitter.com/at_protocol
-3. Lesson 23: Connecting A Database To Your Fintech App
+3. Marketting the Patreon Scholarship Fund
+4. Creating a recruiter pipeline

 block.xyz